Wild by Nature Short Film Festival

 The Dandenong Creek corridor provides a vital haven for native flora and fauna, and the region’s human inhabitants.
 The Living Links program is working hard to improve the quality and connectivity of habitat along the creek, and to improve community use and appreciation of it.

-Films should highlight the natural values of the Dandenong Creek for people, nature or both
+Films should highlight the natural values of the Dandenong Creek corridor for people, nature or both

 Ideas to consider: